Why are you still here, Keir Starmer asks Liz Truss

 Ms Truss hit back, telling MPs: "I am a fighter, not a quitter."

-This was line first used by Labour's Lord Mandelson, when he was fighting for his political life in 2001.
+This was a line first used by Labour's Lord Mandelson, when he was fighting for his political life in 2001.

 Ms Truss was under pressure to deliver a convincing performance at Prime Minister's Questions, as she battles to keep her job.